origin1tech/pargv/README.md

 ## API Docs

+Legend for below:

 - [] 	 expects optional argument
 - opts expects options object.
-- * 	 expects any type.
+- \* 	 expects any type.
-- | 	 expects or other specified value.
+- | 	 expects value or other value.
-- ...	 expects spread any number of arguments
+- ...	 expects spread operator, any number of arguments
-- par	 expects pargv parsed object of cmds and flags.
+- pargs	 expects pargv parsed object of cmds and flags.

 - .configure 		 ([number] | [opts], [opts]) accepts index of cmd and/or configuration options object.
 - .parse 				 ([array]) parses process.argv or a supplied array argument.
 - .addParser		 (string, function, [boolean]) adds a new parser, used to cast arg to correct data type.
 - .modifyParser  [DEPRECATED] use addParser pass true as third arg to overwrite.
 - .cast 				 (*) calls parsers returning cast value when truthy value is returned.
-- .getFlags 		([par]) returns only the flags from either the saved parsing or manually provided..
+- .getFlags 		 ([pargs]) returns only the flags from either the saved parsing or manually provided..
 - .hasCmd 			 (* | array | ...) check if cmd exist in cmds, if first arg is parsed result will check it.
+- .getCmd				 (number) returns the command by index.
+- .flagsToArray  ([defaults], [strip]) returns an array of flags with optional defaults.
+- .flagsToString ([defaults], [char]) returns a string of flags w/ optional defaults separated by char
 - .reset 				 () resets the configuration back to defaults, often used when parsing manual array of args.

-## Options
+## Configure Options

 See comments for each option.